rktjmp/lush.nvim/CREATE.md

 end)
 ```

+### 2.1 Import an existing non-lush colorscheme

+Lush includes a build in commnad to extract the currently loaded colorscheme,
+and generate a `lush_spec` for it.
+This generated spec will be "greedy", it
+will contain all currently applied highlight groups which will make it somewhat
+disorganised and loud, but it may be useful as a starting point.

+To import the curretly applied highlights, simply open a new file and run
+`:LushImport`.
+The generated spec will be placed in the `z` register which you
+can paste with `"zp`.

-## 3. Add your theme to nvim
+## 3. Add your colorscheme to nvim

 Lush themes (like most vim colorschemes) act as plugins, so we have to add our
-theme to neovim's runtime before we can load it.
+colorscheme to neovim's runtime before we can load it.
 Most people will do this via
 a package manager.

-Assuming your theme is in `~/projects/cool_name`:
+Assuming your colorscheme is in `~/projects/cool_name`:

 ```lua
 -- when using packer-nvim
 use '~/projects/cool_name'
 ```

-Afterwards we can apply the theme like any other:
+Afterwards we can apply the colorscheme like any other:

 ```viml
 colorscheme cool_name
 ```

-## 4. (optional) Export your theme for distribution to non-Neovim clients.
+## 4. (optional) Export your colorscheme for distribution to non-Neovim clients.

 Lush provides a highly extensible export system, called
 [LushBuild](lush_build.md).
 It provides some built in tools to export your